-- A. The class MTH 507 Introduction to Mathematics Profession is offered for P/N credit to all first year graduate students.
+- A. The class MTH 507 Introduction to Mathematics Profession is offered for P/N credit to all firstyear graduate students whether they are supported or not.
 This class offers guidance on teaching, ethics, and introduction to research.
-Completing the Winter section of MTH 507 class satisfies the ethics component of graduate degrees in Mathematics. - B. Registration for MTH 506 (Special Projects) is a formal recognition of the service that the MSLC provides to the OSU community, and of the fact that the department assigns the GTAs to provide this service while providing tuition waivers and GTA salaries. - C. Some courses cannot be included on a graduate program in Mathematics; these include MTH 581, MTH 582, and MTH 583.
+Completing the Winter section of MTH 507 class satisfies the ethics component of graduate degrees in Mathematics. - B. Registration for MTH 506 (Special Projects) is a formal recognition of the service that the MSLC provides to the OSU community, and of the fact that the department assigns the GTAs to provide this service while providing tuition waivers and GTA salaries. - C. There are 2 problem solving sessions of MTH 507 offered (Fall and Winter) Problem Solving for MTH 511 and Problem Solving for MTH 543.
+These are offered for P/N credit and aim to help prepare for the qualifying exams. - C. Some courses cannot be included on a graduate program of study in Mathematics; these include MTH 581, MTH 582, and MTH 583.